Who We Are

 On the 25 September 2009, the Balla Balla Community Centre was set up as an Incorporated Association as set out in the Associations Incorporations Act 1981.
 The Balla Balla Community Centre presented its first Annual Report at the Annual General Meeting held on the 30 March 2010.

 Our committee is made up of skillful and dedicated volunteers who meet regularly throughout the year.
-The current members are:
+The Committee for 2020:

 The following people keep our Centre operating with the support of our volunteers.